Lipovans: History

 The Lipovans emigrated from Russia in the 18th century, as dissenters from the main Russian Orthodox Church.
 They settled along the Prut River in Moldavia and in the Danube Delta.
 They have maintained strong religious traditions which predate the reforms of the Russian Orthodox Church undertaken during the rule of Patriarch Nikon.
 When the Patriarch made changes to worship in 1652, some believers carried on worshipping in the "old way".
 In that sense, they continued to speak Old Russian, to cross themselves with two fingers instead of three, and to keep their beards.
 The Russian government and the Orthodox Church persecuted them, and as a result various sects arose whose goal was to commit suicide, e.g., by burning themselves (self-burners: сожигатели, sozhigateli), with many others being forced to emigrate.

-Lipovans were considered to be schismatic by the Russian Orthodox Church, although relations have improved recently.
+Lipovans are considered to be schismatic by the Russian Orthodox Church, not being part of the broad canonical orthodox communion, although relations have improved recently.
 (See main article on Old Believers.)